KarchinLab/probabilistic2020/doc/installation.rst

 .. code-block:: bash

-    $ sudo pip install permutation2020-0.1.0.tar.gz
+    $ sudo pip install probabilistic2020-0.1.0.tar.gz

 If your python is locally installed then you do not need to use `sudo`.

 .. code-block:: bash

-    $ pip install permutation2020-0.1.0.tar.gz
+    $ pip install probabilistic2020-0.1.0.tar.gz

-The scripts for the 20/20 Permutation Test can then be found in `Your_Python_Root_Dir/bin`.
+The scripts for Probabilstic 20/20 can then be found in `Your_Python_Root_Dir/bin`.

 Local installation
 ------------------